Foreign Earned Income Exclusion - Physical Presence Test

 The physical presence test is based only on how long you stay in a foreign country or countries.
-This test does not depend on the kind of residence you establish, your intentions about returning, or the nature and purpose of your stay abroad.
+This test does not depend on the kind of residence you establish, your intentions about returning to the United States, or the nature and purpose of your stay abroad.
 However, your intentions with regard to the nature and purpose of your stay abroad are relevant in determining whether you meet the tax home test explained under Publication 54, Tax Guide for U.S. Citizens and Resident Aliens Abroad.

 330 Full Days

 Generally, to meet the physical presence test, you must be physically present in a foreign country or countries for at least 330 full days during the 12-month period.
 You can count days you spent abroad for any reason.
 You do not have to be in a foreign country only for employment purposes.
 You can be on vacation time.